 The MSc will include some modules from the TA curriculum which is across all fields of application, with these additional modules:

-Content: Features of different organisational models within TA, professional practice interventions, connections between the public and private structure of an organisation, research implications for different organisational theories and approaches.
+Module 1: An Introduction to the Structure and Dynamics of Groups and Organisations Features of different organisational models within TA, professional practice interventions, connections between the public and private structure of an organisation, research implications for different organisational theories and approaches.

-Content: Principles associated with searching, finding, making and taking up a role using Armstrong and Schmidt, the role as a contract in personal practice, Hay’s theories about multi-leveled and multi-cornered contracting, Micholt’s theory on psychological distance, Armstrong’s organisation in the mind.
+Module 2: Organisational Contracting as searching, Finding, Making and Taking Up a Role Principles associated with searching, finding, making and taking up a role using Armstrong and Schmidt, the role as a contract in personal practice, Hay’s theories about multi-leveled and multi-cornered contracting, Micholt’s theory on psychological distance, Armstrong’s organisation in the mind.

 Module 3: TA perspectives on power, leadership styles, mentoring and coaching